 Giovanni's Shrimp Truck

 Mark had warned there would be a long line during the lunch rush.
 Judging by what we saw at other popular spots like Leonard's and Helena's, there is probably a long line all the time.
-Patience is handy when going to the best places to eat in Oahu.
+Patience is handy when visiting the best places to eat on Oahu.

 Matsumoto Shave Ice